Robert Viharo

 Robert Viharo (born August 14, 1942) is an American actor.
 He made an early appearance in 1966 as Harry in Dark Shadows.
 He is known for his role in Valley of the Dolls (1967) in the part of a Broadway director.
 He had the starring role as Zachary Kane in the action film Bare Knuckles (1977).
 He also played the part of Col. Ernesto Dorio in the film Romero (1989).

 Television

 From 1966 to 1991, he appeared in numerous television shows.
 In Dark Shadows in 1966, he played the part of Harry.
 In the same year, he was in The Fugitive.
 In the Gunsmoke episode "The Sodbusters" (1972), he played the part of the gunslinger Dick Shaw.
 In The High Chaparral episode "Alliance" (1969), he played the part of Johhny Ringo.
+In Starsky & Hutch he played 2 roles un both episodes: Vern Dubois in S1E20 Running and John Gallagher/Jack Cunningham in S3E10 The collector.

 The 1980s saw him in such shows as Hardcastle and McCormick in the "Black Widow" episode, TJ Hooker playing the part of John Simone in the "Funny Money" episode, Hill Street Blues in the "Last Chance Salon" episode, and starring as Jake Calbar in 'The Deadly Collection' episode of The New Mike Hammer.
 He also appeared in CHiPs.

 In the early 1990s, he played Caesar in Palace Guard.